5 Fun Tips for a Simple Christmas Focused on Christ

 Family sharing time requires little effort.
 It is a great way to have intentional time and conversation with those we love and fits the definition of a simple Christmas tradition.

 One Christmas when my kids were teenagers, we did not exchange gifts.
-On Christmas Eve we announced that instead of gifts, we were leaving on a family vacation.
+On Christmas Eve, we announced that instead of gifts, we were leaving on a family vacation.
+It was an exciting and different way to celebrate, and it became our first experience gift for our kids.

 Children-simple CHRISTMAS